Charcoal-SE/SmokeDetector/CONTRIBUTING_PULLREQS.md

 Pull requests that do not have ample information attached to them for justification, etc. may be rejected or may be put on hold until we get more information.
-Failure to provide ample information must
+Failure to provide ample information will result in delayed processing times.

 ### Requirements when making Watchlist/Blacklist changes